I am currently seeking representation for my YA novel:

-The adult novel is about the the cost of motherhood when work is defined as wage earnings.
-Two young mothers form a pact of solidarity that upends both their lives when one faces homelessness and loss of custody of her child.
+My adult novel is on the slipway for repairs: Two young mothers swear a defiant pact of solidarity that upends both their lives when one faces homelessness and loss of custody of her child.

 Recently, I have broken the ice on a long-planned second YA novel set in the tenth century, in Iceland, on the ocean, and in Vinland (North America).
 A shared artistic motif reunites some very far-flung relatives who have not been treating each other as kin.